Back to Blog

 • But with a quick pivot to online services, the fitness industry was able to survive and bounce back.

-In a 2020 Glofox report, The Impact of COVID-19 on the Fitness Industry, our key findings revealed that boutique gym attendance and class bookings in some world regions bounced back to around 91%of pre-COVID levels toward the end of 2020.
+In our ABC Glofox report, The Impact of COVID-19 on the Fitness Industry, our key findings revealed that boutique gym attendance and class bookings in some world regions bounced back to around 91% of pre-COVID levels toward the end of 2020.
 The report is based on an analysis of activity across a sample of 2,000 fitness businesses in the US, UK, Ireland, Australia, Singapore, Hong Kong, and Malaysia.

 Findings from these industry reports including the IHRSA, The Glofox Report, and numerous figures collected from Statista, all tell a similar story: COVID-19 flipped the fitness industry on its head, but as online fitness swept to the rescue, our industry’s future is still a promising one filled with exciting new opportunities.